Atlantis submarine cruise

 Previous page Next page

-Monday was my final day in Cozumel.
+Monday was the final day of my visit to Cozumel.

 Traffic still had me awake long before the alarm went off.
 I suppose it is less of a problem for the divers that are preparing to go out early in the morning.
 Or perhaps the doors fit better on other units - there is a gap at the bottom of my room’s door, and the doors are only a few feet from the street.

-Open hallway outside my room
+Open hallway outside my room at Hotel Caribe Blu

 After a couple of hours of web work, I walked south along the water, about a mile, to Atlantis Adventures.
 The morning was overcast and windy - long pants and light jacket weather.
 This area is still showing a lot of huricane damage.
 In addition to the buildings (many of which were only shells), some sidewalk and a fair amount of seawall is torn up.

-The windows have been replaced in the building used for the base of the Submarine Expeditions, but it is only being used as a place to get out of the wind.
+The windows have been replaced in the building used for the base of the Atlantis Submarine Expeditions, but it is only being used as a place to get out of the wind.
 Except for the dock, none of the facility is in operation.
 Work was being done to the sea wall next to the dock.

 The Ana shuttled us south meet the submarine and its tender.